naturalis/wgs2ncbi/README.md

 * AUTHORITY = prefix that identifies a naming authority, e.g. "gnl|NaturalisBC|"
 * LIMIT     = optional number of scaffolds to produce, for test runs, e.g. 20
 * VERBOSE   = increments the number of progress messages, e.g. "-v" or "-v -v"
+* CHUNKSIZE = number of scaffolds to combine in one file, e.g. 10000

 The script has no additional dependencies so it should be useable by people who aren't me.